Last updated: April 12th, 2023

 How To Get To Honeymoon Beach

 Like Salomon, there is no road to Honeymoon.
-You need to walk a trail or go by boat.
+You need to walk a trail through the Virgin Islands National Park or go by boat.

-Both beaches can be reached three ways: from the National Park Visitor Center in Cruz Bay, from the Caneel Hill Spur Trail, and from the Caneel Bay Resort.
+Both beaches can be reached three ways: from the National Park Visitor Center, from the Caneel Hill Spur Trail, and from the Caneel Bay Resort.

 Most visitors to Honeymoon Beach choose the relatively east Caneel Bay Resort option.